Postal code: Alphanumeric postal codes

 Most of the postal code systems are numeric; only a few are alphanumeric (i.e., use both letters and digits).
 Alphanumeric systems can, given the same number of characters, encode many more locations.
-For example, while a two digit numeric code can represent 100 locations, a two character alphanumeric code using ten numbers and twenty letters can represent 900 locations.
+For example, while a two digit numeric code can represent 100 locations, a two character alphanumeric code using ten digits and twenty letters can represent 900 locations.

 The independent nations using alphanumeric postal code systems are: